niceboygithub/AqaraM1SM2fw/README.md

 # Aqara Gateway M1S (ZHWG15LM) M2 (ZHWG12LM) P3 (KTBL12LM) H1 (QBCZWG11LM) Firmwares

+Notice: These modified firmwares do NOT support EU version.
+They are different models.
 Notice: Aqara was not allow downgrade zigbee firmware from 0605 to 05XX  officially!

 The repository includes the following feature.